Kennet & Avon Canal 145 mile Race (KACR) 2022

 - All Competitors must notify Race HQ (Tel.
 07778 550945 or 07780 685538) immediately on retiring (even if they have already reported this at a checkpoint) or if they drop behind a schedule in line with the cut-off times.

 - Competitors must reach all checkpoints by the closing times printed on the supplied maps.
 They must leave within 40 minutes of arrival.
 (Ref. rule 4.)
 Competitors must reach the Whitehouse Roving Bridge (No 53) checkpoint at 72.4 miles within 19.5 hours, i.e. by 0130 hours on Saturday.

 - Competitors will be deemed to have retired if stopped for more than 40 minutes at any one time.
 Competitors may enter vehicles for warmth, rest and nourishment, but will be disqualified if the vehicle moves.
 Any runner seen in a moving vehicle will count as retired, even if the intention is to return to the same place to resume, unless that vehicle is going to the aid of another entrant in difficulty.

 - All competitors must display their race number to the front.
 It will be recorded at checkpoints en route.
 The medical form on the reverse of the number must be completed including emergency contact name and telephone number.

 - All competitors must carry a mobile phone, switched on at all times, for calls to Race HQ; and have the financial means to sustain themselves in the event of breakdown of support vehicle.

-- All competitors must carry a foil ‘space’ blanket at night.
+- All competitors must carry a foil ‘space’ blanket at all times.

 - Unsupported competitors must have one kit bag only, clearly labelled.
 For overseas competitors, a maximum of two clearly labelled kit bags will be accepted.
 Competitors must minimise the size and weight of their bag, bringing only what is necessary.